 'There are a small number of pupils with very complex needs.
 These pupils receive diligent pastoral care on a day-to-day basis.'

 A positive learning environment is created for all pupils and staff.
 (6)

-TAs completed 'Managing Difficult Emotions' training led by the Mental Health Support Team.
+TAs updated their 'Identifying and Managing Emotions' training led by the Mental Health Support Team.